Nanzhao: Decline

 Shilong's successor, Longshun, entered negotiations with the Tang for a marriage alliance, which was agreed to in 880.
 The marriage alliance never came to fruition owing to the Huang Chao rebellion.
 By the end of 880 the rebels had taken Luoyang and seized the Tong Pass.
 Longshun did not give up on the marriage however.
 In 883 he sent a delegation to Chengdu to fetch the Princess of Anhua.
 They brought with them one hundred rugs and carpets as betrothal gifts.
 The Nanzhao delegation was detained for two years due to a dispute in ceremony and failed to bring back the princess.
 In 897 Longshun was murdered by one of his own ministers.
 His successor, Shunhua, sent envoys to the Tang requesting restoration of friendly relations, but by this time the Tang emperor was merely a puppet figurehead of more powerful military governors.
 No response returned.
+The Nanzhao tuzhuan scroll painting was commissioned by Nanzhao's officials to answer Shunhua's question of how Buddhism entered Nanzhao.
+The scroll painting's narrative ends with Longshun worshiping a golden statue of Acuoye Guanyin.
+The scroll identifies the ruler as "Maharaja, Earth Wheel King, danbi qianjian, Who Invites The Four Directions to Become One Family, the Piaoxin Meng Longhao".
+"Maharaja, Earth Wheel King" refers to Buddhist rulership, "Piaoxin" means ruler of the Pyu city-states, and the Four Directions refer to the four seas of classical Chinese texts.
+The scroll depicts Longshun undergoing abhiseka (consecration), which typically involved being sprinkled with water from a basin, stating that the event occurred in 897.

-In 902, the dynasty came to a bloody end when the chief minister, Zheng Maisi, murdered the royal family and usurped the throne, renaming it to Dachanghe (大長和, 902–928).
-In 928, a White Mywa noble, Yang Ganzhen, aided Zhao Shanzheng in overthrowing the Zheng family, and establishing Datianxing (大天興, 928–929).
+In 902, the dynasty came to a bloody end when the chief minister (buxie), Zheng Maisi, murdered the royal family and usurped the throne, renaming it to Dachanghe (大長和, 902–928).
+In 928, a White Mywa noble, Yang Ganzhen (Jianchuan Jiedushi), aided the chief minister, Zhao Shanzheng, in overthrowing the Zheng family and establishing Datianxing (大天興, 928–929).
 The new regime lasted only a year before Zhao was killed by Yang, who created Dayining (大義寧, 929–937).
 Finally Duan Siping seized power in 937 and established the Dali Kingdom.

 Military

 Nanzhao had an elite vanguard unit called the Luojuzi, which means tiger sons, that served as full-time soldiers.
 For every hundred soldiers, the strongest one was chosen for service in the Luojuzi.
 They were outfitted with red helmets, leather armour, and bronze shields, but went barefoot.
 Only wounds to the front were allowed and if they suffered any wounds to their back, they were executed.
-Their commander was called Luojuzuo.
-The king's personal guards, known as the Zhunuquju, were recruited from the Luojuzi.
+The commander of a hundred Luojuzi was called Luojuzuo.
+The king's personal guards, known as the Zhunu Quju, were recruited from the Luojuzi.
+"Quju" is a type of belt.
+Other types of Quju are known, such as Golden Quju.
+"Zhunu" in Chinese means "red crossbow".